R4EPI/R4EPIs-website/content/training/R_Basics/_index.en.md

 How to interpret and avoid mistakes, especially with syntax

+### Importing data

+How to import data with the functions used in the templates

-### Advanced functions
+### Advanced and miscellaneous

-Tips on using some of the more advanced functions in the template
+Tips on using some of the more advanced functions in the templates